 Read the deployment instructions for Microsoft 365 SSO with Duo Access Gateway

-Customers who have already federated Azure Active Directory with on on-premises Microsoft Active Directory Federations Services (AD FS) deployment for SSO can install Duo's multifactor authentication (MFA) adapter for AD FS.
+Customers who have already federated Entra ID with on on-premises Microsoft Active Directory Federation Services (AD FS) deployment for SSO can install Duo's multifactor authentication (MFA) adapter for AD FS.
 This lets you add Duo as a required MFA method for users signing in to AD FS, where they will complete Duo two-factor authentication after primary username and password verification at AD FS.

 This solution requires installation of the Duo MFA adapter on each AD FS server, whether they are standalone or in a farm deployment.